grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

-Similar to service discovery, use a [`discovery.relabel`](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.relabel/) component to select the specific pod or pods that we want to scrape.
+Similar to service discovery, use a [`discovery.relabel`](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.relabel/) component to select the specific Pod you want to scrape.
 The [meta labels for pods](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.kubernetes/#pod-role) will be slightly different, but the concept is the same.